hantsy/spring-reactive-sample/docs/start/first.md

 <packaging>war</packaging>
 ```

-And add `serlvet-api` to your project dependencies.
+And add `servlet-api` to your project dependencies.

 ```xml
 <dependency>